Magicka: Main story

 Future Vlad now acts as a ghostly guide as he sends the wizards to find someone called the Count in the Myrkur Swamps who will know of Fafnirs whereabouts.
 To get to the Swamps the wizards must travel through the goblin infested Járn Mines.
 Once the goblins are defeated and the mines cleared the wizards enter the swamp to find it full of undead creatures.

 Fighting their way to the Count's Castle the wizards find the Count who reveals himself to be Vlad.
 This Vlad also reveals himself to be a vampire and fights the wizards who he believes to be 'imposters' as at this point in time the original wizards are defending Havindir.
-The wizards lack social skills and so can't explain the situation and the fact they have been sent back in time and are forced to fight Vlad until they lose and are sent to Niflheim, the home of the dead.
+The wizards lack social skills and so cannot explain the situation and the fact they have been sent back in time and are forced to fight Vlad until they lose and are sent to Niflheim, the home of the dead.
 The wizards have to find Death and defeat him in a fight in order to get passage back to Midgård.
 Death knows of Fafnirs location and sends the wizards to the Galdrhöll Mountains.

 In the mountains the wizards must defeat a Dwarven army before they come across Fafnirs' lair.
 Fafnir believes the wizards have come to steal his treasure and fights them until Future Vlad arrives to tell him they are here to learn the magick to defeat Assatur.
 Fafnir teaches them the magick and transports them back to World's End in the present.

 The wizards go to fight Grimir but find Vlad who hung back to protect the rear in the first battle against Grimnir and who fights them again believing them to be 'imposters' as the original wizards are currently battling Grimnir.
 The wizards defeat Vlad who then rushes to send the original wizards back in time just as the wizards arrive.
 Grimnir is confused and Vlad finally understands that the 'imposters' are actually the wizards he just sent back in time.